-Paul can no longer be looked after by his family and now resides in a nursing home where his condition deteriorates as it still goes untreated despite the repeated efforts to educate all those involved in his care.
+Paul can no longer be cared for by his family and now resides in a nursing home where his condition deteriorates.
+His B12 deficiency still goes untreated despite the repeated efforts to educate those involved in his care.

-This case presents an all too common mix of ignorance and then arrogance from health professionals who refuse to listen and then go on to cause untold harm.
+This case presents an all too common mix of ignorance and then arrogance from health professionals who refuse to listen and then cause untold harm.

-The cost of ignoring pleas for correct treatment to Paul his family and indeed the cost to society is profound.
+The cost of ignoring pleas for correct treatment to Paul, his family and the cost to society is profound.

 Sara - aged 42